-5.1 Registration Fees
+5.1 Registration fees

-- (a) The owner of any dog will be charged a registration fee payable to the Council on or before by 31 July each year. - (b) A late fee will apply if payment is made after August 1 in any year.
+- (a) The owner of any dog will be charged a registration fee payable to the Council by 31 July each year. - (b) A late fee will apply if payment is made after August 1 in any year.

-5.2 Differential Fees
+5.2 Differential fees